 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-To see what we got in our most recent box, watch this video on YouTube:
+To see what we got in a recent box, watch this video on YouTube:

 Things I love about Imperfect Foods

-You might be wondering if Imperfect Foods is really cheaper your local grocery store, and if it's worth a try.
+You might be wondering if Imperfect Foods is a good deal, and if it's really cheaper your local grocery store.
 So I made a video of our most recent box, and have included the prices for every item we got below:

 - Organic Cauliflower - $3.99/head - ours was 1lb 14oz

 - Coleman Natural Foods Applewood Smoked Bacon (No Sugar Added) - $5.99 - 12oz

 - Organic Spring Mix - $3.79 - 5oz